warrior-guys/music-player/README.md

   - [TinyTag](https://github.com/devsnd/tinytag)<br>You can install this library by running the command `pip install tinytag` in your terminal.
   - [Pyglet](https://github.com/pyglet/pyglet)<br> You can install this library by running the command `pip install pyglet` in your terminal.

+  > You can download these by running the command `pip install -r requirements.txt`.
+This command will download all the required libraries.

 ### Minimum system requirements
 - OS: Any operating system with Python 3.x and the required libraries installed.
 - Processor: Any **dual-core** processor.